felipePacinChak/calculadoraTruco/README.md

 # App Calculadora Truco 🃏📱

 Esta es una aplicación móvil diseñada para facilitar el conteo de puntos en el popular juego Uruguayo de **Truco**.
-Con una interfaz intuitiva y una experiencia rápida, esta app es la herramienta perfecta para los amantes del Truco.
+Con una interfaz intuitiva y una experiencia rápida, esta app es la herramienta perfecta para los aprendices del Truco.

 This is a mobile application designed to make it easier to count points in the popular Uruguayan game of **Truco**.
-With an intuitive interface and a fast experience, this app is the perfect tool for Truco lovers.
+With an intuitive interface and a fast experience, this app is the perfect tool for Truco beginners.

 ---